Terms To Understand It And Get Effective Assignment Help.

 The biotic components are the living components while the abiotic ones are the non-living components.
 All these components together share a symbiotic relationship with each other.

-While we study the ecosystem, we need to remember a few terms in order to understand it and get effective assignment help
+While we study the ecosystem, we need to remember a few terms to understand it and get effective assignment help.

 1. Herbivorous animals are those animals who survive on green plants and derive their nutrition from them.
-An example of herbivorous animal can be deer or rabbit.
+An example of an herbivorous animal can be a deer or rabbit.

 2. Carnivorous animals are those animals who depend upon other animals for their food and thus derive nutrition from them.
 An example of carnivorous animals can be tiger, lion, fox, etc.